Supercoder21/RuralBengaliToEnglish/README.md

 ```
 python data/romanize.py
 ```
-This produces `corpus_aligned.txt` in the root directory.
+This produces 'corpus_aligned.txt' in the root directory.

 ---